AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-customizingviewer/r-html5-ecatalog-viewer-customize-favoriteseffect.md

 ---
 description: The viewer displays Favorites icons over the main view in places where it was originally added by the user.
-seo-description: The viewer displays Favorites icons over the main view in places where it was originally added by the user.
-seo-title: Favorites effect

 solution: Experience Manager
 title: Favorites effect
-uuid: b660b9fd-592b-4072-83c9-f70330ee19ab

 feature: Dynamic Media Classic,Viewers,SDK/API,eCatalog
 role: Developer,Business Practitioner
 ---